Last Updated on November 19, 2019 by Chef Mireille

 Rum in the Caribbean

 Although rum is also produced in India & the Philippines, most rum is produced in the Caribbean.
 Every island has it’s own brand with the locals being extremely loyal to their country’s brand.
-Some of the larger islands even have 2 or 3 brands.
+Some of the larger islands even have several brands.

 All Caribbean islands have large sugarcane plantations.
 Sugar is one of the major GDP in most of the Caribbean except on islands like Aruba, which is a tropical desert.

-Distilled from sugarcane, rum began to be produced in the 17th century when the slaves discovered that molasses, a by product of sugar refining, could be fermented into alcohol.
+Distilled from sugarcane, rum began to be produced in the 17th century when the enslaved people discovered that molasses, a by product of sugar refining, could be fermented into alcohol.

 The first alcoholic drink I ever had was Rum Punch.
 When we were kids maybe around age 12 or 13, they started letting us have very small portions of Rum Punch for special occasions, although diluted with a lot of ice.